A Survey on Large Language Models for Recommendation: Discriminative LLMs for Recommendation

 The pre-trained BERT achieved outstanding breakthroughs in the ranking task as well.
 BECR~\cite{yang2022lightweight} proposed a lightweight composite re-ranking scheme that combined deep contextual token interactions and traditional lexical term-matching features at the same time.
 With a novel composite token encoding, BECR effectively approximates the query representations using pre-computable token embeddings based on uni-grams and skip-n-grams, allowing for a reasonable tradeoff between ad-hoc ranking relevance and efficiency.
-Besides, ~\citeauthor{wu2022multi}~(\citeyear{wu2022multi}) proposed an end-to-end multi-task learning framework for product ranking with fine-tuned domain-specific BERT to address the issue of vocabulary mismatch between queries and products.
+Besides, ~\cite{wu2022multi} proposed an end-to-end multi-task learning framework for product ranking with fine-tuned domain-specific BERT to address the issue of vocabulary mismatch between queries and products.
 The authors utilized the mixture-of-experts layer and probability transfer between tasks to harness the abundant engagement data.
+In a more specific situation of code example recommendations, the authors revealed that utilizing natural language queries (BERT + LSH) yields better ranking results compared to API-based queries~\cite{rahmani2023improving}.